Partisan–Chetnik War (1941–1945): Third enemy offensive

 On April 8, the final phase of the Battle of Eastern Bosnia began with the start of Operation Trio, during which the Chetniks collaborated with the Italians, Germans, and Ustaše.
 The goal of the operation was to destroy the Partisans in Eastern Bosnia.
 However, despite some Chetniks collaborating with the Axis, there were also those who refused to help, and these Chetniks were treated the same way as the Partisans.
 The Chetniks who refused collaboration had heavy battles around Drinjače with the Black Legion and were ultimately defeated around the Drina by April 25.

 Meanwhile, NDH and German soldiers advanced, and the Partisans began to retreat southwards.
 Due to this, the Germans hesitated on the option of cutting their losses and ending the offensive.
 On April 22, the Axis, along with the collaborating Chetniks, attacked Partisans in Romanija and Glasnica.
 Realizing that they were completely outnumbered and outgunned, the Partisans marched and reached the Italian zone of the NDH on the 27th.
 The Germans and Ustaše captured the city of Rogatica after the successful transfer of Partisan troops to the Italian zone of the NDH and Northern Montenegro.
 The combined force of Chetniks and Italians wiped out the Partisans from Hercegovina and Eastern Bosnia.
 A Partisan force containing the remnants of the Sandžak and Montenegrin partisans launched a semi-successful counteroffensive in the areas of Sarajevo-Mostar.
 Following this counteroffensive, the Partisans began their Long March.
 In the meantime the battle of Kozara ravaged Western Bosnia.

+Aftermath

+In aftermath, conflicts continued within the émigré communities, sometimes taking extreme forms such as terrorist attacks on SFRY embassies and, on the other hand, operations by the Yugoslav state security service aimed at the liquidation of political opponents.